devdineshw/killercoda-scenarios/WSO2-MI-4.1.0/WSO2-MI-4.1.0-with-Observability/step7/step.md

             - Enter 'http://localhost:3100' under the 'HTTP' > 'Access' and click 'Save and Test' at the bottom.

+        - Jaeger

+            - Go to the 'Configuration' > 'Data Sources' page.

+            - Click 'Add Data Source' and select 'Jaeger' from the list

+            - Enter 'http://localhost:8080' under the 'HTTP' > 'Access' and click 'Save and Test' at the bottom.

     - Configure dashboards

         - Go to the Grafana dashboard repository and get the dashboard IDs.
 You could find the IDs in the below table